superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_autoscale.md

 ### Synopsis

 Creates an autoscaler that automatically chooses and sets the number of pods that run in a Kubernetes cluster.
+The command will attempt to use the autoscaling/v2 API first, in case of an error, it will fall back to autoscaling/v1 API.

  Looks up a deployment, replica set, stateful set, or replication controller by name and creates an autoscaler that uses the given resource as a reference.
 An autoscaler can automatically increase or decrease number of pods deployed within the system as needed.